Gluten-Free In Las Vegas, Nevada – 11 Healthy Choices

 If you’re hungry for some tacos, fajitas, or enchiladas, there’s no better place than El Segundo Sol, a Mexican restaurant on S Las Vegas Blvd.
 The venue has a full gluten-free menu, and you can opt to go lactose-free by omitting the cheese.

-Next to the Fashion Mall, this makes the perfect stop for a margarita and a little comfort food.
-The portions are generous, and the meals are nicely presented.
+Next to the Fashion Mall, El Segundo Sol’s portions are generous, and the meals are nicely presented.
+The restaurant has a nice ambiance, and there’s an outdoor patio.

 Flower Child

 Located at 1007 S Rampart Blvd away from the strip, Flower Child offers many healthy food choices, which are vegetarian, vegan, or gluten-free food.
+Their menu includes salads and bowls, with the option to add chicken, beef, shrimp, tofu, and salmon, which are all gluten-free.

 Alternatively, you can select a protein and choice of sides and finish with a gluten-free dessert.